Jvanl2000/AP-Computer-Science-A/Section 1.1/Notes.md

 - Method name: `HelloWorld`
 - Inputs: `None`
 - Returns: `None`
-- Description: Print the string `"Hello, World!"` to the console 10 times.
+- Description: This method prints the string `"Hello, World!"` to the console 10 times.

 ## 1.1.2 — What happens when you omit modifiers/keywords from the **`main` method** or class